This easy wagyu beef meatball recipe is one of my favorite meatball recipes of all time!

 That’s why I love making meatballs from wagyu beef!
 It’s more expensive, for sure, but there’s so much naturally occurring, high-quality fat in the beef that you don’t have to put cheese in the meatballs.
 This is better for iron absorption, as calcium blocks the body’s ability to absorb iron.
 Not to mention: it’s super tasty.

 Not only that, but wagyu beef naturally has such a rich, short-rib like flavor that you wouldn’t want to mask with cheese.
 So, I can proudly say that these boutique, foodie-beloved meatballs are therefore #dairyfree.
 (Make this recipe once and you’ll understand why my family loves it so much.)

 For this wagyu meatball recipe, we used grass-fed wagyu from Arrowhead Beef.
 (Their beef is pasture-raised, grass-fed, and grass-finished, and ships anywhere in the country.
 I highly recommend their products!)

 The resulting meatballs are sort of like a fancy Swedish meatball, so I recommend serving them with toothpicks and our sweet n’ tangy sauce (recipe below) as opposed to marinara.
 The flavor of both is so, so good.
 In my opinion, it’s the only way to serve them.
 Plus, they make a great, festive holiday appetizer.
 Enjoy!

 Easy Wagyu Beef Meatball Recipe

 These delicious oven-baked wagyu meatballs are mouth-wateringly moist and flavorful.
-Recipe makes about 30-35 meatballs.
+This recipe makes about 30-35 meatballs.